tassneam/chicken-game/README.md

 # chicken-chicks-game
-a simple game by java
+a simple game using java